MatejKovacic/fido2luks-extended/README.md

 - Something you know (the PIN for your FIDO2 security key)
 - User presence, confirmed by physically touching the key

-Importantly, the PIN is verified inside the FIDO2 device itself, not by LUKS.
+Important: the PIN is verified inside the FIDO2 device itself, not by LUKS.
 The LUKS system never sees or stores the PIN.

-However, security key can be lost, damaged, or unavailable.
+However, FIDO2 security key can be lost, damaged, or unavailable.
 Also, there is a chance that kernel or initramfs updates may temporarily break FIDO2 support and in that case you will not be able to unlock the disk with FIDO2 security key.
-And finally, entering the wrong PIN too many times can lock the USB key.
+And finally, entering the wrong PIN too many times can lock the USB security key.

-And if the PIN becomes blocked and must be reset, the FIDO2 credentials stored on the device are typically erased.
+And if the PIN becomes blocked and must be reset, the FIDO2 credentials stored on the USB device are typically erased.
 This means the associated LUKS key will no longer work.

-For these reasons, it is strongly recommended to always keep a backup LUKS passphrase and, ideally, multiple FIDO2 keys (this script already supports multiple security USB keys and (multiple) LUKS passwords).
+For these reasons, it is strongly recommended to always keep a backup (recovery) LUKS passphrase and, ideally, have multiple FIDO2 keys (this script already supports multiple security USB keys and (multiple) LUKS passwords).

 Best practice for high assurance would be:
 - use 2–3 FIDO2 keys (different vendors if possible)